andrewcbuensalida/django-python-pyshop-mosh/readme.md

 yes gunicorn works. just install then gunicorn pyshop.wsgi --daemon to run in background it's hot reload to kill, pkill gunicorn

+now trying code pipeline
+buildspec is for code build
+appspec is for code deploy